juniorgasparotto/GraphExpression/README.md

 [A].[C].[D]
 ```

-The second output shows as was the `B` graph:
+The second output, see the `B` graph:

 ```
 -> B: HashCode: 27252167